dylanized/drupal-docker/README.md

 Run this command to launch a container that runs an Apache web server & PHP, and serves your current local folder on port 80:

-`docker run --name drupal8 --link mariadb:mysql -p 8000:80 -v $PWD:/var/www/html -d drupal:latest`
+`docker run --name drupal --link mariadb:mysql -p 8000:80 -v $PWD:/var/www/html -d drupal:latest`

 `$PWD` can also be an absolute path to the host folder, i.e. `/host/path`.
 You may need to add the folder to the File Sharing list in Docker Desktop's preferences.